catwell/www.warp10.io/getting-started/index.md

     1. If you want to recover the last `n` readings before a given instant, you can use the instant timestamp (in microseconds since the Unix epoch) as `now` parameter and `-n` as `timespan`.

 Here you have a sample request that recover data from all your drone GTS from the precedent sections.
 The selector parameter defines the pattern that the GTS have to match to be fetched, those whose classname begins with `example.drone.captor`. `{}` correspond to the labels.
 This command load data points starting from the `now` parameter (in this example, 1449222473312000 micro-seconds after Epoch).
-As `timespan` equals -10, Warp10 will only fetch the last ten data points before `now`.
+As `timespan` equals -10, Warp 10 will only fetch the last ten data points before `now`.
 A positive timespan corresponds to a duration, a negative one to a number of data points to get.

 ```
 curl -H 'X-Warp10-Token: TOKEN_READ' --data-binary "now=1449222473312000&timespan=-10&selector=~example.drone.captor.*{}" 'http://127.0.0.1:8080/api/v0/fetch?'